Evening Routine to Reduce Stress & Sleep Better

 💡 How I end my day affects how I start the next one.

 If I wanted to wake up feeling energized and grounded, I had to start preparing for it the night before.
-That’s when I began building a simple evening routine to reduce stress—and everything started to shift.
+That’s when I began building a simple evening routine—and everything started to shift.

 1️⃣ I Created a Simple “Shutdown Ritual” to Mentally Disconnect